dancpluz/dancpluz/README.md

   </a>
 </p>

-## 🌱 Goals
+## Goals

-- Land a job as a Junior Full-Stack Developer 💻
+- Land an international job as a Junior Full-Stack Developer 💻
 - Build more than 40 projects 🛠️
 - Improve my project portfolio 💼
 - Contribute to open-source projects 🌐
 - Get certified in Cloud and Mobile Development ☁️

-## ⚡ Fun Facts
+## Fun Facts

 - I love capoeira
 - I run for fun